vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 ### Cursor fails to lock

-On XWayland, the cursor cannot be locked unless, this is because WINE doesn't have proper studio mouse locking.
+On XWayland, the cursor cannot be locked, this is because WINE doesn't have proper studio mouse locking.
 This can be fixed by either:

 - Using the Flatpak version of Vinegar.